 Executive Summary

 The evidence for human influence on recent climate change strengthened from the IPCC Second Assessment Report to the IPCC Fifth Assessment Report, and is now even stronger in this assessment.
-The IPCC Second Assessment Report (1995) concluded ‘the balance of evidence suggests that there is a discernible human influence on global climate’.
-In subsequent assessments (TAR, 2001; AR4, 2007 and AR5, 2013), the evidence for human influence on the climate system was found to have progressively strengthened.
-AR5 concluded that human influence on the climate system is clear, evident from increasing greenhouse gas concentrations in the atmosphere, positive radiative forcing, observed warming, and physical understanding of the climate system.
+The IPCC Second Assessment Report (SAR, 1995) concluded ‘the balance of evidence suggests that there is a discernible human influence on global climate’.
+In subsequent assessments (TAR, 2001; AR4, 2007; and AR5, 2013), the evidence for human influence on the climate system was found to have progressively strengthened.
+The AR5 concluded that human influence on the climate system is clear, evident from increasing greenhouse gas concentrations in the atmosphere, positive radiative forcing, observed warming, and physical understanding of the climate system.
 This chapter updates the assessment of human influence on the climate system for large-scale indicators of climate change, synthesizing information from paleo records, observations and climate models.
-It also provides the primary evaluation of large-scale indicators of climate change in this report, that is complemented by fitness-for-purpose evaluation in subsequent chapters.
+It also provides the primary evaluation of large-scale indicators of climate change in this Report, that is complemented by fitness-for-purpose evaluation in subsequent chapters.

-Synthesis across the Climate System
+Synthesis Across the Climate System

 It is unequivocal that human influence has warmed the global climate system since pre-industrial times.
 Combining the evidence from across the climate system increases the level of confidence in the attribution of observed climate change to human influence and reduces the uncertainties associated with assessments based on single variables.
 Large-scale indicators of climate change in the atmosphere, ocean, cryosphere and at the land surface show clear responses to human influence consistent with those expected based on model simulations and physical understanding. {3.8.1}

-For most large-scale indicators of climate change, the simulated recent mean climate from the latest generation Coupled Model Intercomparison Project Phase 6 (CMIP6) climate models underpinning this assessment has improved compared to the CMIP5 models assessed in the AR5 (high confidence).
+For most large-scale indicators of climate change, the simulated recent mean climate from the latest generation Coupled Model Intercomparison Project Phase 6 (CMIP6) climate models underpinning this assessment has improved compared to the Coupled Model Intercomparison Project Phase 5 (CMIP5) models assessed in AR5 (high confidence).
 High-resolution models exhibit reduced biases in some but not all aspects of surface and ocean climate (medium confidence), and most Earth system models, which include biogeochemical feedbacks, perform as well as their lower-complexity counterparts (medium confidence).
 The multi-model mean captures most aspects of observed climate change well (high confidence).
 The multi-model mean captures the proxy-reconstructed global-mean surface air temperature (GSAT) change during past high- and low-CO2 climates (high confidence) and the correct sign of temperature and precipitation change in most assessed regions in the mid-Holocene (medium confidence).
 The simulation of paleoclimates on continental scales has improved compared to AR5 (medium confidence), but models often underestimate large temperature and precipitation differences relative to the present day (high confidence). {3.8.2}

 Human Influence on the Atmosphere and Surface